headwirecom/aem-ide-tooling-4-intellij/documenation/AEM Tooling Plugin for IntelliJ IDEA.md

 **Attention**: this plugin can only work with a **Maven** based project as it requires some information that are otherwise not attainable.

 **Note**: there is a checkbox called **Default** below the Connection name and description.
-If checked the plugin will do the **check connection** right when IntelliJ is started to that user can start working on that project right away.
-Keep in mind that the **AEM Server** must be started at that time otherwise the check will fail and must be done manually later.
+If checked the plugin will do the **Connect in Run Mode** right when IntelliJ is started to that user can start working on that project right away.
+Keep in mind that the **Sling or AEM Server** must be started at that time otherwise the connection will fail and must be executed manually later.

 To deploy and debug the remote AEM server the plugin needs to know which sever to connect to, user and password etc. For that the user needs to create at least one **Server Configuration**.
-It is possible to have multiple server configurations and to deploy to each of them separately.
+It is possible to have multiple server configurations and to deploy to each of them separately even though only one at a given time.

+**Note**: keep in mind that Server Configurations are **per Project** and Server Configurations must be created for new Projects.

 A Server Configuration is created by clicking on the plus (+) icon.
 After the creation the Server Configuration can be edited by the edit icon (3rd from the left).
 Configuration are only created / stored when the configuration is valid and finished by clicking on the **Ok** button.
 Otherwise the changes are discarded.
 So here we go:

 1) Open the Plugin by clicking on its Icon (if not already opened)